 Mexican Grass Tree

-Smooth-dged green leaves in fountainlike clump to about 5 ft. high and wide.
-Trunk is slow to form, but may reach 10 ft. tall.
+Smooth-edged green leaves in a fountainlike clump to about 5 ft. tall and wide.
+The trunk is slow to form, but may reach 10 ft. tall.
 Eventually bears white to cream-colored flowers in early summer.

-Smooth-dged green leaves in fountainlike clump to about 5 ft. high and wide.
-Trunk is slow to form, bu...
+Smooth-edged green leaves in a fountainlike clump to about 5 ft. tall and wide.
+The trunk is slow to f...